car-throttle/emoji-shorts/README.md

 console.log(emoji.toPlain('These violent delights have violent ends 😈'));
 // These violent delights have violent ends :smiling_imp:

-console.log(emoji.toRick('The most elegant parts of me weren\'t written by you :thinking:'));
+console.log(emoji.toRich('The most elegant parts of me weren\'t written by you :thinking:'));
-// These violent delights have violent ends :smiling_imp:
+// The most elegant parts of me weren't written by you 🤔
 ```

+Check out [`example.js`](./example.js) for more :tada:

+## Notes

+- Questions?
+Awesome!
+[Open an issue](https://github.com/car-throttle/emoji-shorts/issues/) to get started!